 Functional GI Illness

-Often, no physiologic cause for GI complaints is found, even after extensive evaluation.
+Often, no objectively measurable structural or physiologic abnormality for GI complaints is found, even after extensive evaluation.
 Such patients are said to have functional illness, which accounts for 30 to 50% of referrals to gastroenterologists.
 Functional illness may manifest with upper and/or lower GI symptoms.
 (See also Irritable Bowel Syndrome.)

 Many referring physicians and GI specialists find functional GI complaints difficult to understand and treat, and uncertainty may lead to frustration and judgmental attitudes.
 An effective physician-patient interaction reduces health care–seeking behavior by the patient.
 Physicians should acknowledge the patient's symptoms and provide empathy.
 Physicians should avoid ordering repeated studies or multiple drug trials for insistent patients with inexplicable complaints because this may promote symptom anxiety and health care–seeking behavior (2).
 When symptoms are not suggestive of serious illness, the physician should wait rather than embark on another diagnostic or therapeutic plan.
 In time, new information may direct evaluation and management.
 Functional complaints are sometimes present in patients with physiologic disease (eg, peptic ulcer, esophagitis); such symptoms may not remit even when a physiologic illness is addressed.
 In some patients, testing (eg, CT) may identify incidental abnormalities that are unrelated to the symptoms.

 1. Drossman DA: Functional gastrointestinal disorders: History, pathophysiology, clinical features, and Rome IV.
 Gastroenterology 150:1262–1279, 2016. doi: http://dx.doi.org/10.1053/j.gastro.2016.02.032.